amgottlieb/OSIRIS_Imaging_DRP/README.md

 I highly recommend creating a new conda environment and installing all of the packages below.

-You can manually create your environment and install the packages with pip: conda create -n gtc_osiris_env python=3.8
+You can manually create your environment and install the packages with pip:

+    conda create -n gtc_osiris_env python=3.8 astroalign astropy astroscrappy astroquery ccdproc matplotlib numpy photutils scipy sep

-Or you can create it using the .yml file: conda create -f gtc_osiris_environment.yml
+Or you can create it using the .yml file:

+    conda create -f gtc_osiris_env.yml
+Then activate the environment:

+    conda activate gtc_osiris_env

 Pipeline requirements (install via 'pip install pkgname' unless otherwise noted):